 9. Navy Bean Protein

 Navy beans are oftentimes mixed up with other white beans.
 What’s the difference?
-You can tell a navy bean by its shape — rather small and oval-shaped — as well as their ability to cook quickly and their incredibly creamy texture once cooked.
+You can tell a navy bean by its shape — rather small and oval-shaped — as well as its ability to cook quickly and its incredibly creamy texture once cooked.
 Navy beans are also a great plant-based source of protein and fiber, one cup of cooked navy beans offering 15 grams of protein and over 19 grams of fiber.